 To support their theory, researchers drew from nutrient measurements taken from the blood of young adults, teens, and children seeking treatment for headaches.
 Researchers looked at four key nutrients: vitamin D, riboflavin (vitamin B-2), folate (B-9), and CoQ10, an antioxidant that is vital to cell function.

 Researchers found that nutrient deficiencies were common for those with migraines.
-Deficiencies were found in all four vitamins tested.
-Low vitamin D was recorded for more than two-thirds of those tested (68%).
-About 15% of teens had riboflavin levels below the recommended, and 40% were at levels where doctors recommend supplementation.
+They discovered that all four vitamins showed deficiencies.
+More than two-thirds of those tested (68%) showed low vitamin D. About 15% of teens had riboflavin levels below the recommended, and 40% were at levels where doctors recommend supplementation.
 Nearly two-thirds (64%) tested low for folate, and 30% tested below the lower reference limit for CoQ10.

 Although these may seem like promising connections, there are many reasons why we wouldn’t want to take this research too seriously yet.

 Most importantly, we have to remember that this study hasn’t passed peer review yet.
-When research has just been presented at a scientific conference, it is really nothing more than an interesting observation.
-It is assumed the data collection is reasonably reliable, and that some basic analysis has been performed.
+When researchers present at a scientific conference, it is nothing more than an interesting observation.
+The only assumption is that it showcases reliable data and performs basic analytics.

-However, there are many potential errors that may exist in the research.
+However, many potential errors may exist in the research.
 For example, we don’t know in this study whether the low vitamin levels are statistically significant.
 We’re also not sure that researchers didn’t select a population that might be expected to have low nutrient levels.

 For this reason, we need to wait before we put too much faith in these results.